 It ends by reminding us that as domestic abuse gets smarter, the job of Refuge gets harder, along with details of how to make a donation.

 This professional campaign titled 'Domestic Abuse is Getting Smarter' was published in United Kingdom in November, 2021.
 It was created for the brand: Refuge, by ad agency: BBH.
 This Integrated medium campaign is related to the Public Interest, NGO industry and contains 1 media asset.
-It was submitted 9 months ago.
+It was submitted about 1 year ago.

 Advertising Agency: BBH